 Digital & Physical Tools

-Writing is a critical skill for all students, but it’s particularly transformative for students from under-resourced schools.
+Writing can be particularly transformative for students from under-resourced schools.
 It’s a chance to dream up brand-new worlds and express emerging opinions—to be authors, not just observers.
 Yet for many elementary and middle-grade students, writing simply isn’t fun, and there aren’t many examples of writing they love.
 Especially when “the classics” are typically written by, as one student put it, “old dead white guys.”

 Fortunately, 826 National supports a network of writing and tutoring centers nationwide that know how to inspire kids to fall in love with words.
 But with a model based in high-density urban centers, there were limits to how many 826 chapters they could open, and how many students they could reach.
 The organization came to us with a challenge: how could they scale their impact in an effective and sustainable way beyond their physical locations?